PBRjr/obsidian-eberron-notes/Campaign Notes/Places/The lighthouse layout for sketching.md

     - The teleportation circle is embedded into the floor at the center of the room, with intricate runic patterns and arcane sigils carved into the stone.
     - Various magical apparatus and focusing crystals are arranged around the circle, used to power and stabilize the teleportation magic.
     - A control pedestal or lectern nearby may contain additional clues or instructions for activating the teleportation circle.

+## Needs Development
+**Challenges and Atmosphere:**

+- **Exploration and Investigation:** Make exploration and investigation key aspects of the encounter.
+Design the castle layout with hidden passages, secret compartments, and environmental puzzles that reward curious players.
+Scatter clues throughout the location, such as partially burned research notes, cryptic symbols on walls, and remnants of magical experiments.
+These clues can be related to Baelen's research, the Day of Mourning, the Silver Flame, or even foreshadow future encounters with the LoD.

+- **Combat Encounters:** Include a few combat encounters with LoD agents who survived the initial attack or were sent to investigate the aftermath.
+These encounters can be triggered by exploration, such as disturbing a hidden chamber, or by narrative cues, such as the players being ambushed while investigating a suspicious area.
+Consider using a variety of LoD creatures, like imps, hellhounds, and even a tiefling or changeling agent posing as a survivor, to showcase the organization's diverse and deceptive tactics.

+**Information and Foreshadowing:**

+- **Baelen and the Priest:** Leave clear evidence that Baelen and the priest escaped the Lighthouse, such as a partially destroyed teleportation circle or a note mentioning their destination.
+This will pique the players' curiosity and potentially set them on a path to follow Baelen's trail.

+- **Lords of Dust:** While the players may not learn the specific name "Lords of Dust" at this point, they should encounter clear signs that the attackers were demonic or fiendish in nature.
+This can be achieved through descriptions of the creatures, remnants of their magic, or even unsettling murals or symbols left behind.

+- **Church of the Silver Flame:** Emphasize the religious nature of the Lighthouse and the Church's devotion to the Silver Flame.
+This can be done through religious iconography, murals depicting the Church's history and battles against evil, and even surviving texts or scrolls that detail their beliefs and practices.

+**Connecting Plot Points:**

+- **Geralt's Schematics:** Perhaps Baelen's research notes mention the Steelhardt or contain diagrams that resemble Geralt's schematics.
+This could suggest a connection between House Cannith, the Day of Mourning, and the Silver Flame, prompting Geralt to investigate further.

+- **Hrothgar and the Dragonshard Fragment:** Maybe the players find a report detailing the fragment's effects on Hrothgar and the surrounding land.
+This could foreshadow the dangers of the fragments and hint at Hrothgar's growing power and corruption.

+- **Vorak and the Steelhardt:** The players might discover a partially destroyed text about Lichdom and phylacteries, mentioning the Steelhardt's potential use in creating an avatar for an Overlord.
+This could foreshadow Vorak's connection to the LoD and the potential threat he poses.